BNasmith/PTForsyth/PTFWorkofChrist.md

 114 RECONCILIATION AND ATONEMENT

-on the prodigal's neck without more ado ?
+on the prodigal's neck without more ado?
 It was solidary judgment.
 I am urging that the difficulty we have in answering that question is due to our modern individualism.
 Individual-